Growing Trees and Amoebas' Replications: Case of -extensions

 \section{Case of $1$-extensions}

 Understanding the mortality of general amoebas seems to be very difficult.
-In this section we focus on the mortality conditions for amoebas which grow in the simplest of ways -- by attaching pendant edges.
-In our notation such amoeba growth corresponds to the case of $1$-extensions.
-In \cite{gurvich2023avoidability} authors show that for the case $k(A)=2$, any immortal amoeba is necessarily subcubic.
-The following subsection generalizes those results to the case of arbitrary $k(A)$.
+In this section we focus on the mortality conditions for amoebas which grow in the simplest of ways -- by attaching pendant edges.\footnote{In our notation such amoeba growth corresponds to the case of $1$-extensions.} In \cref{rem:12} we explained that for this case, immortality is just the negation of mortality.
+The results of \cite{gurvich2023avoidability} easily imply that any immortal amoeba is subcubic whenever the number of roots is equal to $2$.
+The following subsection generalizes those results to the case of arbitrary number of roots.